cpanel/elevate/docs-website-src/content/_index.md

 ## Goal

-This project provides a script to upgrade an existing `cPanel & WHM` CentOS 7 server installation to AlmaLinux 8.
+The cPanel Elevate project provides a script to upgrade an existing `cPanel & WHM` CentOS 7 server installation to AlmaLinux 8.

 ## Introduction